nrfconnect/sdk-nrf/doc/nrf/ug_matter_creating_accessory.rst

 * Sensor deactivation.
 * Sensor measurement.

-For example, the edited :c:enum:`EventType` can look like follows:
+For example, the edited :c:enum:`EventType` can look as follows:

 .. code-block:: C++

-   enum EventType : uint8_t { FunctionPress, FunctionRelease, FunctionTimer, SensorActivate, SensorDeactivate, SensorMeasure};
+   enum EventType : uint8_t { FunctionPress, FunctionRelease, FunctionTimer, SensorActivate, SensorDeactivate, SensorMeasure };
+   enum UpdateLedStateEventType : uint8_t { UpdateLedState = SensorMeasure + 1 };

 Add sensor timer
 ----------------

 You need to make sure that the sensor is making measurements at the required time points.
-For this purpose, use a Zephyr timer to post :c:struct:`SensorMeasure` events.
+For this purpose, use a Zephyr timer to periodically post :c:struct:`SensorMeasure` events.
 In the template sample, such a timer is being used to count down 6 seconds when **Button 1** is being pressed to initiate the factory reset.

 To add a new timer for the measurement event, edit the :file:`src/app_task.cpp` file as follows: